vdabro2/travel-lens/README.md

 **Optional Nice-to-have Stories**

 * Personal info page with your saved posts, your posts, and settings.
 I included a wireframe of this as well.
+* Personal info of other users page!
+AKA profile page for other people.
+More:
 * Replying to other users feature/ chat feature.
 * Explore page where the user gets many different, random locations if they dont know where to travel to next.
 * Find a travel buddy explore page.
 Uses your location to match you to another traveler looking to explore in the place you are in.